Atlantic Rim Collaboratory vision

 The initial vision of the Atlantic Rim Collaboratory (ARC) is to establish a global group of educational systems that advances values of equity, excellence, wellbeing, inclusion, democracy and human rights for all students within high-quality, professionally-run systems.
 Core skills in literacy, numeracy and problem solving will always be vital.
 In a world of economic transformations, growing inequalities and rapid change, it is also important to broaden and deepen our approach to how we interpret and improve high quality educational systems for all our students.

-The Collaboratory build on current strengths and strategies of your own and other educational systems with the intention of improving them over time through deliberately designed processes.
-It seeks out and spread current best practices, and develop next practices that reflect ARC values, alongside existing OECD and UN initiatives.
+The Collaboratory builds on current strengths and strategies of your own and other educational systems with the intention of improving them over time through deliberately designed processes.
+It seeks out and spreads current best practices, and develops next practices that reflect ARC values, alongside existing OECD and UN initiatives.
 The Collaboratory will also develop collective responsibility for shared success and global impact.

-The Collaboratory energize member systems with agendas determined by themselves; stimulate discourse by providing high level contact with world thought leaders; widen and deepen the global narrative of educational change; and lead to clear, collectively determined outcomes, such as:
+The Collaboratory energizes member systems with agendas determined by themselves; stimulates discourse by providing high level contact with world thought leaders; widens and deepens the global narrative of educational change; and leads to clear, collectively determined outcomes, such as:

 - A common declaration initiating a new global direction for education